ragaeeb/ketab-online-sdk/README.md

 // Search for books with pagination helpers const books = await getBooks({ query: 'الفقه', page: 1, limit: 10 });

+// Get the table of contents for a book const index = await getBookIndex(67768, { isRecursive: true, part: 1 });

 // Download a book bundle to disk for offline reading const outputPath = await downloadBook(123, './book.json');
 ```